Tom Brady And New England Patriots Cheated, Says Elementary School Science Fair Entry

-10-year old Ace Davis has had enough of Tom Brady.
+Ten-year old Ace Davis has had enough of Tom Brady.
 Except unlike legions of similarity disgruntled sports fans decades his senior, he decided to do something about it, Sports Illustrated reports.

 In response to allegations that Brady broke NFL rules by doctoring the pressure of game balls during the 2014-2015 season, Davis took a scientific approach to the controversy.
 He set out to prove once and for all that Brady and the Patriots were indeed cheating by illicitly deflating footballs for an offensive advantage during the AFC Championship.
 The sometimes heated debate in the football community would become known as “deflategate” online and elsewhere.

-Davis chose to take his hypothesis to one of the most rigorous scientific arenas available to a ten-year-old in central Kentucky: his elementary school science fair.
+Davis chose to take his hypothesis to one of the most rigorous scientific arenas available to a 10-year-old in central Kentucky: his elementary school science fair.

 Science doesn’t take sides, but Davis does.